CartoDB/mobile-sdk-cordova/README.md

   * Set `C++ Standard Library` to `libc++`

 ### API

+** NB!
+This a proof of concept solution.
+It implements only a small percentage of CARTO Mobile SDK's features.
+Other features can be added by you (please submit Pull Request!) or by us upon request **

 * `MapView.registerLicense(YOUR_LICENSE);` registers the license, which is required to show the map.
 * `MapView.initialize(mapView);` initializes the map with a default base layer.
  * `mapView` is a html element, e.g. `<div class="mapView"></div>` in `index.html`, that is a required parameter, as it provides the location and size of the map view.